MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 [!INCLUDE[consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 Text messages (SMS) allow you to reach customers directly on their mobile devices.
 You can send text messages from Dynamics 365 Customer Insights - Journeys by generating a phone number to use within the app.
-This article explains how to add a phone number generated in the Azure Communication Services preview, Infobip, LINK Mobility, Telesign, Twilio or Vibes and how to create and send text messages in Customer Insights - Journeys.
+This article explains how to add a phone number generated in the Azure Communication Services preview, Infobip, LINK Mobility, Telesign, Twilio, or Vibes and how to create and send text messages in Customer Insights - Journeys.

 > [!NOTE]
-> Text messaging using a toll free number generated in the Azure Communication Services preview is only supported in the countries/regions listed below.
+> Text messaging using a toll-free number generated in the Azure Communication Services preview is only supported in the countries/regions listed below.
 >
 >| Supported countries/regions | Supported type | Legal designation | Range    |
 >|---------------------|----------------|-------------------|----------|